rusterlium/html5ever_elixir/README.md

-# Html5everErlang
+# Html5ever binding for Elixir

-NIF wrapper of html5ever using Rustler.
+NIF binding of html5ever using Rustler.

 It is currently functional, but missing some features and optimization.